Weather Data

 The minimum voltage of the battery in this hour.
 Values must be between 10.00 and 14.00, inclusive.

-This column may be NULL, when the software did not report this value.
+This column may be NULL if the software did not report this value.

 AirTemp_Avg